Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 ================================================================================

-Disclaimer: Aside from the catchy title, the main point of this article asks questions about the weakness of OOP and how some languages provided some element of improvement.
+Disclaimer: Aside from the catchy title, the main point of this article is to asks questions about the weakness of OOP and how some languages provided some element of improvement.

 > The object paradigm is fundamentally wrong